 It’s that time of year again.
 Yip.
 Hayfever time.
 While most people are looking forward to long balmy sunny days, 25% of the population are dreading spring and summer’s arrival.
 Hopefully these natural hayfever remedies will alleviate some or most of your symptoms?

 With approximately 25% of the population suffering from hayfever, this common form of allergy affects millions of people all over the world.
 A Natural remedy is of course better for you, and they are also more eco-friendly – making the natural route a far safer and more effective treatment option than chemical treatments.
-Some of the easiest, affordable and most effectual natural hayfever remedy options include the following:
+Some of the easiest, affordable and most effective natural hayfever remedy options include the following:

 1. Adjust Your Diet